-The biggest issue overall though can be seen as both a fan-service keepsake and also it’s major crutch – it’s not very user-friendly in 2018.
-Fans of the original game will most likely love it as it’s been adapted well for the controller and it’s the same game they most likely loved playing back in the day – however, for a new first-time player, things felt ‘off’ due to us being spoilt by all of the vastly superior games in the genre which have come out over the last 3-4 years.
+The biggest issue overall though can be seen as both a fan-service keepsake and also its major crutch – it’s not very user-friendly in 2018.
+Fans of the original game will most likely love it as it’s been adapted well for the controller and it’s the same game they most loved playing back in the day – however, for a new first-time player, things felt ‘off’ due to us being spoilt by all of the vastly superior games in the genre which have come out over the last 3-4 years.

 Official Trailer (no real trailer, but it’s the same as this anniversary edition):

-Overall, it’s a shame they haven’t taken the time to give Titan Quest a full overhaul and change things around to become more modern – however, that then falls into the realms of a remake rather than a remaster and it also runs the risk of putting original fans off.
+Overall, it’s a shame the developers haven’t taken the time to give Titan Quest a full overhaul and change things around to become more modern – however, that then falls into the realms of a remake rather than a remaster and it also runs the risk of putting original fans off.
 However, as it stands – with our knowledge of current games in the genre and the fact we are simply spoilt by choice these days – I have a fear that the gameplay style of Titan Quest may put off all of those who don’t have nostalgia for the title.
 I imagine it was a case of cater for the fans or cater for the mainstream and with that in mind, I applaud their bravery and courage to stick with the original formula and cater for the fans.
 As such, this isn’t a game for me, but if you liked the original on PC in either 2006 or 2016, then this will certainly be a great remaster/re-release for you.

 **Update since the review was published – The developers have improved the movement mechanic and you can now move freely without being locked to an invisible grid.
 Combat is still a little clunky but you do have more control over who you are attacking and what you are trying to pick up.
-They have also released a few updates for the graphics so that the 4k output is sharper an looks brighter than it did previously – both of these things are great improvements over the day-one version I was given to review.
+They have also released a few updates for the graphics so that the 4k output is sharper and looks brighter than it did previously – both of these things are great improvements over the day-one version I was given to review.
 Unfortunately, the text which appears when you are talking to NPCs still scrolls up at a snail’s pace with no option to make it faster or instantaneous.
-As such, after playing another 4-5 hours of the game since the review, I have bumped the score to 8 as my own personal opinion.**Share this article!
+As such, after playing another 4-5 hours of the game since the review, I have bumped the score to 8 as my own personal opinion.**

-- Great fan service by keeping the core mechanics the same as the original
+- - Great fan service by keeping the core mechanics the same as the original

-- very colourful and varied environments
+- - Very colourful and varied environments

-- Controller implementation of a keyboard and mouse game is pretty good
+- - Controller implementation of a keyboard and mouse game is pretty good

-- Contains both the base game ind it's first expansion
+- - Contains both the base game ind it's first expansion

-- Good music and voice acting
+- - Good music and voice acting

-- By keeping its mechanics the same - new-comers may be put off
+- - By keeping its mechanics the same - new-comers may be put off

-- A lot of the multitude of weaponry is just varying stats
+- - A lot of the multitude of weaponry is just varying stats

-- The text from talking to NPC is delivered in a terrible Star Wars intro style
+- - The text from talking to NPC is delivered in a terrible Star Wars intro style

-- Co-op is only online
+- - Co-op is only online

-- No control over the camera (but that's technically a design choice)
+- - No control over the camera (but that's technically a design choice)